matomo-org/developer-documentation/docs/3.x/migrate-piwik-2-to-3.md

 ## User menu

 The user menu has been removed and such links should be now defined in the Admin menu.
-To do this move the code from the method `configureUserMenu(MenuUser $menu)` in your `Menu.php` plugin file to the method `configureAdminMenu(MenuAdmin $menu)`.
+To do this, in your `Menu.php` plugin file,  move the code from the method `configureUserMenu(MenuUser $menu)`  to the method `configureAdminMenu(MenuAdmin $menu)`.

 Next you should update the related Twig template file (if there is any) and replace `{% extends 'user.twig' %}` with `{% extends 'admin.twig' %}`.

+## Summary

+In this guide we have seen which steps to take to migrate your Piwik plugin to be compatible with our newest Piwik 3.
+If you need further help for converting your plugin to Piwik 3, head over to the [Piwik developers community forums](https://forum.piwik.org/c/plugins-platform).